 Support for ABI Delivery

 As someone trained by NHS Highland to deliver Alcohol Brief Interventions (ABIs), you are important in helping us embed and deliver ABIs.
 We want to help you to achieve this.
-If you have a specific request please e-mail nhsh.healthimprovementtraining@nhs.scot, or use the contact details on the Homepage.
+If you have a specific request please e-mail nhsh.healthimprovementtraining@nhs.scot, or use our contact form.

 If you feel it would be appropriate for you to be trained to deliver ABIs in your role, it is possible to start this process with the Turas Module, available via NHS Highland.
 We can then offer follow up training.
 Turas could also be a useful refresher session for you.